php-sage/sage/README.md

 * There's no such feature as a dump server, at least until someone convinces me it's actually useful.
 * It's not made by Symfony foundation nor does it have industry-grade backing & support.
 It's made buy just this one guy (and [contributors](https://github.com/php-sage/sage/graphs/contributors)) since [pre-2012](https://github.com/php-sage/sage/commit/3c49968cb912fb627c6650c4bfd4673bb1b44277).

-### 💬 How is `var_dump` - style debugging still relevant when we have Xdebug?

-1. In practice, Xdebug is quite often very difficult and time-consuming to install and configure.
-2. There's many usecases where dump&die is just faster to bring up.
-3. There is no way you can visualise a timeline of changed data with XDebug.
-For example, all values dumped from within a loop.
-4. And there's more subtle usecases, eg. if you stepped over something there's no way to go back, but with var-dumping the values of interest are still there in the output...

-I use xdebug almost daily, by the way.
-Side by side with Sage.

 ### 💬 What are the other dumpers out there

  * [Symfony/var-dumper](https://symfony.com/doc/current/components/var_dumper.html)